 Decrease in the number of accidents

 Take the human error out of the equation, and the number of accidents will decrease.
-By sensing everything around, following the speed limits, adjusting the speed at all times, not texting while driving, “paying attention to the road”, and taking over the steering, the car can save a lot of trouble to all of us.
+By sensing everything around, following the speed limits, adjusting the speed at all times, not texting while driving, “paying attention to the road”, and taking over the steering, the car can save a lot of trouble for all of us.

 According to the National Highway Transportation Safety Administration, in 2019 – an estimated 36,120 people died in traffic accidents, almost all of them were due to a human error.